keyboard_arrow_up

 Static Discharge Reels

-Used to ground equipment that is operating in a hazardous atmosphere.
-When properly grounded, the reel gets rid of any static electrical buildup, which in turn decreases the chance of sparking and a potential explosion.
+Used to ground equipment in hazardous environments, these reels prevent static electrical buildup, reducing the risk of sparking and potential explosions.

 Truck Mounted Reels